Introduction 👋

 Float right (Allows text on the lines where the image is located)

-You can also change the size of the image by selecting it and afterwards dragging one of the white squares in the corner of the image:
+Resize an image by clicking, then dragging one of the white squares in the corner of the image:

 Page breaks ䷪